 A good night book about the seasons that sleep and wake up, designed to be read by the bedside with a gentle, rhythmic language, and fairy tale images to dream about … Lisa Aisato has room for the playful and jubilant, as on the cover of the book, but also the quieter and more contemplative moods are a key element … Haddy Njie has found a nice combination between the colourful and the unobtrusive in her text.
 The texts, which appear as small poems in rhyme, are not in themselves sensational, but work well to create an overall mood.

-Beautiful is the description I turn to when I see and read the picture book Soon You’ll Be Sleeping, created by sisters Haddy Njie and Lisa Aisato … Expressive, colourful images that function as stories in themselves.
+Beautiful is the description I turn to when I see and read the picture book A Dream for Every Season, created by sisters Haddy Njie and Lisa Aisato … Expressive, colourful images that function as stories in themselves.
 A good book, plain and simple.
 That even now already arises as a candidate for this year’s most beautiful book.